can different angelfish live together?

 If you’re planning to breed angelfish, you must choose the two that are most likely to get along with each other.
 Otherwise, they’ll become aggressive with one another and refuse to mate.

-When they do eventually mate, angelfish fry will take on their parents’ dominant genes, developing the dominant fish’s attributes.
-However, you may also notice unique, previously-unseen characteristics from “muddying” the bloodline.
+When they eventually mate, angelfish fry will take on their parents’ dominant genes, developing the dominant fish’s attributes.
+However, you may also notice unique, previously unseen characteristics from “muddying” the bloodline.

-Before choosing to house angelfish, you must be mindful of whether they’re compatible breeding mates.
-As described by the Brazilian Journal of Biology, angelfish pair-bonding lasts for one to three spawns.
-After that, they acquire new partners, continuing the cycle all over again.
+Before choosing to house angelfish, consider whether they’re compatible breeding mates.
+As described by the Brazilian Journal of Biology, angelfish pair bonding lasts for one to three spawns.
+After that, they acquire new partners, continuing the cycle.

 If you’re housing both male and female angelfish, you could end up with a large number of fish in only a short space of time, overpopulating the tank and causing insufficient water conditions.